+For more information, see Adding a directory user group on page 539.

+Managed Objects

+The directory attribute used when automatically associating existing managed Accounts to users of a directory user group as linked accounts.

+Defaults:

-Safeguard for Privileged Passwords attribute Directory attribute For more information, see Adding a directory user group on page 522.
-Managed Objects The directory attribute used when automatically associating existing managed Accounts to users of a directory user group as linked accounts.
-Defaults: For Active Directory, this defaults to managedObjects.
-However, you may want to use the directReports attribute based on where you have the information stored in Active Directory.
-For LDAP 2.4, this defaults to the seeAlso attribute.
+- For Active Directory, this defaults to managedObjects.
+However, you may want to use the directReports attribute based on where you have the information stored in Active Directory. - For LDAP 2.4, this defaults to the seeAlso attribute.

 When choosing an attribute, it must exist on the user itself and contain one or more Distinguished Name values of other directory user objects.
 For example, you would not want to use the owner attribute in LDAP 2.4, as the direction of the relationship is going the wrong way.
 You would instead want an owns attribute to exist on the user such as the default seeAlso attribute.

-For more information, see Adding a directory user group on page 522.
-Groups Object Class Browse to select a class definition that defines the valid attributes for the group object class.
-Default: group for Active Directory, groupOfNames for LDAP Name sAMAccountName for Active Directory, cn for LDAP Member member
+For more information, see Adding a directory user group on page 539.